youssefMazher/OS_project/test-cases/Scenario_C.md

 ### 7- Conclusion
-In this scenario, there are tie between preemptive priority and SRTF and they are best optimal.
+- In this scenario, there are tie between preemptive priority and SRTF and they are best optimal.
 The Comparison Summary shows a "Tie" in all metrics (Waiting Time, Turnaround Time, and Response Time).
 This proves that when priority assignments align with task lengths, the scheduling overhead and decisions become unified.
+- Non-Preemptive Disaster: The Non-Preemptive mode caused a massive performance drop, increasing the waiting time from 2.25ms to 15.00ms.
+- The Convoy Effect (Again): Because P1 was long (20ms) and started first, it blocked the higher-priority tasks (P2, P3, P4) in Non-Preemptive mode.
+This proves that preemption is crucial when long background tasks are mixed with short, urgent tasks.

 ![Scenario C Result](../screenshots/Senario_C.PNG)